jchittuluru/AP-Stats/chapter1.md

 ## Problem 3.1 (e)

-Problem 3.1 (e)
+Given the relationship between a father's occupational class and his son's occupational class, his son's occupational class should be considered...

 *** =instructions
-Given the relationship between a father's occupational class and his son's occupational class, his son's occupational class should be considered...

--a response variable
+- a response variable
--an unrelated variable
+- an unrelated variable
--an explanatory variable
+- an explanatory variable

 *** =pre_exercise_code
 ```{r}